adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/1_introduction.md

 * A Data Transfer Object (or DTO)
 * A Table Controller

-The first item is already taken care of.
-However, if we added additional tables, we would have to modify the `MobileServiceContext`.
-The DTO is a special model, located in the `DataObjects` folder:
+When we create the project, a sample of each one of these for the TodoItem table is added for us.
+You can see the `DbSet<>` in the `Models\MobileServiceContext.cs` file, for example.
+Let's take a look at the DTO and Table Controller for this example table as well.
+The DTO for the TodoItem table is located within the `DataObjects` directory:

 ```csharp
 using Microsoft.Azure.Mobile.Server;